8-Day Action-Packed Icelandic Adventure | The Ring Road and Reykjavik

 Day 2 - The Popular South Coast

-Early on day two, you will be picked up from Reykjavik by your guide for the next four days and begin the first leg of this once-in-a-lifetime adventure: a journey along Iceland's South Coast.
-Of all the regions you'll visit on this trip, this is the most popular due to its multitude of diverse and spectacular sites.
+Early on day two, your guide for the next four days will pick you up from Reykjavik and begin the first leg of this once-in-a-lifetime adventure: a journey along Iceland's South Coast.
+This is the most popular of all the regions you'll visit on this trip due to its diverse and spectacular sites.

 You will, for example, visit three very different waterfalls early in your travels.
 Seljalandsfoss is incredibly picturesque, tumbling in a gentle cascade before an enormous cavern.
 Gljufrabui, meanwhile, is somewhat of a hidden gem, pouring into a grotto out of sight of the main road and thus overlooked by most.
-Skogafoss is the most powerful of the three, falling from a 197 ft (60m) tall cliff with tremendous force.
+Skogafoss is the most powerful of the three, falling from a 197-foot (60-meter)-tall cliff with tremendous force.

 As you travel between these waterfalls, you'll get glimpses of many other incredible Icelandic attractions, such as the Westman Islands out to sea and the glaciers of Eyjafjallajokull and Myrdalsjokull inland.

-You will then continue east, through deserts of black sand and by tongues of the mighty Vatnajokull glacier, before coming to your final destination of the day, the Skaftafell Nature Reserve.
-Once a National Park in its own right before being enveloped into a much larger one, this spectacular area is packed with diverse landscapes, such as lava fields, rivers, glacier outlets, and lagoons.
+You will then continue east, through deserts of black sand and by the tongues of the mighty Vatnajokull glacier, before coming to your final destination of the day, the Skaftafell Nature Reserve.
+Once a national park in its own right before being enveloped into a much larger one, this spectacular area is packed with diverse landscapes, such as lava fields, rivers, glacier outlets, and lagoons.

-You'll be led along some of the beautiful hiking trails to witness the reserve's highlights, such as Svartifoss waterfall, which is surrounded by black basalt columns.
+You'll be led along beautiful hiking trails to witness the reserve's highlights, such as the Svartifoss waterfall, surrounded by black basalt columns.
 If you elect to do so while booking, you can also organize a thrilling glacier hike here.

 After a fantastic beginning to your fast-paced Ring Road adventure, you will retire for the night in a hotel in the area.